karthiknayak02/my_shell/README.md

 - Like other shells, mysh accepts both built-in commands and program-control commands
 - Commands are constructed out of tokens.
 A token is string without any space.
 Tokens are subject to variable substitution, as described below.
 There can be any amount of empty space before and after tokens.
-- The % symbol introduces a comment, which continues to the end of the line.
-You may assume that % never appears within a token. mysh ignores all characters in a comment.
-If a line is empty (except perhaps for spaces) except for a comment, it is a valid command that has no effect.
+- The `%` symbol introduces a comment, which continues to the end of the line. '%' should never appears within a token. mysh ignores all characters in a comment.

 # Built-in Commands